rapofran/dsa2013_proyecto_software/README.md

 Desarrollo Seguro de Aplicaciones - Trabajo de Proyecto de Software
 -----------

-This application is a CMS (Content Management System), it uses Doctrine, MySQL and PHP.
+This application is a CMS (Content Management System), it uses Symfony 1.4.20, Doctrine, MySQL and PHP.

 Installation
 ------------